Rom the Space Knight: Marvel Universe

 Rom left Earth soon after the battle and returned to Galador.
 Unknown to Rom, Brandy had accidentally met the entity called the Beyonder, and Brandy asked to be transported to Galador.
 The Beyonder complied and Brandy found herself on Galador, now a war-torn world occupied by a new generation of Spaceknights.
 Created to defend Galador in the absence of the first Spaceknights, this next generation of cyborgs became corrupted by their power, and massacred the Galadorians in a show of superiority.
 In an act of spite, the new Spaceknights destroyed the frozen remains of the originals.
 Rom arrived too late and could only save Brandy.
 Enraged, Rom summoned the original Spaceknights and together they destroyed the traitors.
 Rom then made a surprising discovery—his original humanity persisted within the entombed body of Terminator.
 Reclaiming it, Rom became human again and finally admitted his love for Brandy.
 The two chose to remain on Galador with the intent of repopulating the planet.
-The remaining Spaceknights, their humanity now lost, set out to explore the universe, except for a few others that remained on Galador to protect Rom and Brandy.
+The remaining Spaceknights, with their humanity now lost, set out to explore the universe, except for a few others that remained on Galador to protect Rom and Brandy.

 During Rick Jones's wedding to Marlo Chandler, the human Rom returned to Earth, together with Brandy, as guests at the ceremony, and Rom greeted the Hulk with a friendly handshake.

 In the Spaceknights miniseries (Oct.
 2000 – Feb.
 2001), written by Jim Starlin, it is revealed that Rom took the name Artour (a reference to Brandy's love of Arthurian legends, and perhaps in memory of his own encounter with King Arthur's ghost) and that he and Brandy had two sons.
 Rom himself is not actually seen in the series, nor is he mentioned by that name or shown in his spaceknight form (possibly to skirt the fact that Marvel no longer held the license from Parker Brothers, which had retained the copyrights on Rom's name and armored likeness); his ship is attacked off-panel just prior to the start of the story, with Rom himself missing and presumed dead.